MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        experiment.init_experiment(permutation=True)
        experiment.add_factor(specification='[Organic].Carbon[1] = 1.2, 1.8', factor_name='initial_carbon')
        experiment.add_factor(specification='[Organic].Carbon[1] = 1.2, 1.8', factor_name='carbon')

-    By default specification are evaluated based on all the factor arguments, therefore, the above example will produce two identical factors that are not ideal. the code below proves this argument.
+    By default, specifications are evaluated based on all the factor arguments.
+Therefore, the above example will produce two identical factors that are not ideal. the code below proves this argument.

     .. code-block:: python